Blog/9 min read/Updated 2026-05-14

 What is the first thing to check for boiler feed pump maintenance?

-Start with the actual duty point: flow rate, total dynamic head, liquid condition, suction source, and operating schedule.
-These values determine whether the pump is correctly selected.
+Confirm the actual duty point: flow rate, total dynamic head, fluid condition, suction source, and operating hours.
+These four inputs determine whether the pump is correctly matched to the system.
+Everything else follows from them.

 Quick Answer